-Inter-professional training is also an important feature of the program.
-Integration of physician and nurse researchers in training to advance the field of healthcare from different perspectives will shape the future of health and healthcare in ways that we have not seen before.
-Scholars will also benefit from inter-professional mentorship and leadership experiences.
-Scholars who have completed their medical degree and residency training, Doctor of Nursing Practice training, or Ph.D. in Nursing, will share this important experience, enhance each other's career trajectories, and build a network of health professionals to lead change in the nation.
+University of Michigan faculty work directly with each Scholar to identify and develop projects to cultivate unique research and leadership skills.
+The program also encourages inter-professional training of physician and nurse researchers to advance the field of healthcare from different perspectives.
+Scholars who have completed their medical degree and residency training, Doctor of Nursing Practice training, or Ph.D. in Nursing, are able to share their experiences and help build a network of health professionals to lead change in the nation.

 Ongoing clinical work helps scholars maintain essential skills and relevance.
 Scholars' clinical efforts are balanced with research- and leadership-focused education so that 10% of time (20% in special circumstances) is spent in clinical activities, which permits sufficient educational time for intensive learning in the two-year program.